 11% prefer a tablet with scanner software

 Those who prefer a traditional hand held scan tool say the units are much faster and easier to use than a laptop or tablet.
 However, many of the newest professional level scan tools are using Windows-based scanner software in a custom hand held form (Snap-On Modis, Verus, Verdict, etc.).
-We will probably see more development of Windows scanner software for tablets and custom apps for iPhones and Android smart phones as time goes on.

 Information on translating and converting Mode 06 hex code for Ford and GM can be found on the International Automotive Technicians Network website (www.iatn.com).
 Go to the "Technical Resources" menu, then look in the Ford and Toyota sections.
 The Mode 06 information is in a downloadable PowerPoint presentation by Paul Baltusis of Ford Motor Company, called "An Introduction to Vehicle Networks, Scan Tools and Multiplexing."

 When you buy a scan tool, don't expect to become a diagnostic expert overnight.
 All scan tools have a learning curve, and it takes some time to figure out what the tool will do (and what it cannot do), which PIDS and other sensor data you should be looking at when troubleshooting different kinds of faults, and what the information means.